 Munich Re’s medical experts respond to challenging underwriting scenarios

 This series presents individual medical cases that feature challenging conditions, uncommon diseases, or an unusual presentation of symptoms.
-Below we summarize a case, explain our research and analysis, and suggest an underwriting recommendation.
-Munich Re’s team of global medical directors routinely conducts rigorous analyses of the latest medical advances so that primary insurers and society alike can benefit from evidence-informed risk assessments.
+Below, we summarize a case, explain our research and analysis, and suggest an underwriting recommendation.
+Munich Re’s team of global medical directors routinely conduct rigorous analyses of the latest medical advances so that primary insurers and society alike can benefit from evidence-informed risk assessments.
 It is our hope that exploring compelling cases will foster a greater understanding of medical research and awareness of new medical innovations and emerging risks while ultimately expanding insurability.

 Munich Re medical's response